Termuxtest1/Archive_Cracker/README.md

 Originally Created by EbilaMan

-Modifications wre done in order to make it more easy,Handy and to provide a good look.
+Modifications are done in order to make it more easy,Handy and to provide a good look.